chsiddhardha2030-cyber/Graded-Lab-Assignment/Question-1/README.md

 Explanation:
 This command sends ICMP echo requests to Google to verify network connectivity.
 The successful replies confirm that the system has internet access.

+6. System Health Awareness

+Command:
+uptime

+Output:
+(System uptime, number of users, and load average displayed)

+Explanation:
+The uptime command shows how long the system has been running, the number of logged-in users, and the load average over the last 1, 5, and 15 minutes.